UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 You can find further details of these roles in the [vCloud Director Administrator's Guide](https://docs.vmware.com/en/vCloud-Director/9.7/com.vmware.vcloud.admin.doc/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html).

-In addition, UKCloud have created an API Only role, that restricts users to accessing vCloud Director solely via the API, with no GUI access.
+In addition, UKCloud have created an API Only role that restricts users with vCloud Director permissions to accessing vCloud Director solely via the API, with no GUI access.

+> [NOTE]
+> The API Only role must be selected in addition to one of the vCloud Director roles (Admin, Catalogue Author, vApp Author, vApp User or Console Only); you should not select the API Only role on its own.

 ## Permissions for Cloud Storage